7-clevengc-2/Resonate-Data-Lab-Website/CTUIR Camp/Blogpost: CTUIR STEM Summer Camp.md

 **Reviewers and Facilitator**s:
 Professor Jordan Wirfs-Brock, Brandon Martinez Serrano, Catelyn Clevenger, Liuyi Lyu, Ananya Mehrotra, Deo Rubangakene, and Sarena Yousuf.

+# Friday: Making Instruments

+Friday marked our final day with the CTUIR kids, wrapping up a week full of exploration, creativity, and learning about sound.
+Over the past few days, we introduced the children, ages 8 to 11, to the sounds in their surroundings and guided them in discovering that sound is produced by vibrations.
+We showed them how pitch changes based on tension and length, and how everyday materials can be used to make sound-based tools and instruments.
+This last session tied everything together with a fun and expressive craft activity.

+We began by demonstrating a few simple instruments we had made beforehand: a rubber band guitar using a small cardboard box, and a flute crafted from straws cut at different lengths.
+These models helped us show how sound can change depending on what materials you use and how you shape them.
+When we asked the kids if they played any instruments or noticed interesting sounds in their daily life, they were mostly quiet at first.
+But once we moved into the hands-on portion, their excitement and creativity took over.
+We provided a wide range of materials, including tissue boxes, cardboard tubes, rubber bands of different thicknesses, lolly sticks, glue, scissors, buttons, and colorful paper.
+After dividing the group into smaller teams, each child began building and decorating their own instrument.
+Some focused on structure, others on decoration, and many did both.
+What stood out was the way they began personalizing their creations.
+One guitar was named Cardi B, linking the instrument to a singer the student admired.
+Others gave their instruments names and imagined their sounds as voices or characters.
+It was a clear sign that they were connecting to the activity not just through science, but through self-expression.

+At the end of the session, we held a mini performance where everyone had the chance to show off their instruments and the sounds they created.
+Some strummed confidently, while others talked about how they decorated their guitars and what made them unique.
+Throughout the activity, we heard them casually use concepts we had introduced earlier in the week, like how tighter rubber bands made higher-pitched sounds.
+Even those who hadn’t spoken much at the start of the week were eager to share by the end.
+This session, and the week as a whole, reminded us that learning doesn’t always have to begin with facts and definitions.
+Sometimes, it begins with play, with creating something new from familiar materials, and with the freedom to explore without pressure.
+These kids went from listening to experimenting, from observing to making, and from being hesitant to expressing themselves with pride.
+Watching that transformation, and hearing the joy in the sounds they created, was the most rewarding part of the experience.

+## Contributors

+**Creators**:
+Sarena Yousuf and Professor Jordan Wirfs-Brock

+**Reviewers and Facilitator**s:
+Professor Jordan Wirfs-Brock, Brandon Martinez Serrano, Catelyn Clevenger, Liuyi Lyu, Ananya Mehrotra, Deo Rubangakene, and Sarena Yousuf.